 Import CSV files to Salesforce Marketing Cloud and export Salesforce Marketing Cloud data to CSV files.
 Skyvia allows loading CSV files both from your computer and from various file storages.
 It can import several CSV files at once, import a single CSV file to several related Salesforce Marketing Cloud objects, use powerful expressions for mapping, etc.

-With our tool for import and export of CSV files from file storages, you can integrate your Salesforce Marketing Cloud data with any data source, not supported by Skyvia directly.
+With our tool for automation of export and import of CSV files from file storages, you can integrate your Salesforce Marketing Cloud data with any data source, not supported by Skyvia directly.

 Skyvia supports CSV file import and export from/to: